-We sure have some of the most creative and inspiring clients!
+Since the start of the pandemic we have been blown away by the creativity we’ve seen from our clients and within our community.
 While the coronavirus pandemic has put constraints on our entire way of life, these businesses have brought innovation and creativity together to be a part of the solution.

 Reservoir Distillery is currently producing free liquid hand sanitizer for the community and those currently fighting on the front lines.
 People are encouraged to stop by the distillery at 1800 Summit Ave in Richmond, VA with their own containers.
 For those that can donate, Reservoir asks that donations be made to the Holli Fund, which offers financial grants to food and beverage employees experiencing economic crisis.

 Reservoir has been a huge advocate for small businesses.
 In this video, Reservoir’s CEO, David Cuttino, talks about the importance of buying local during this pandemic to help companies stay in business and “maintain an amazing culture on the other side of this.”

 Reservoir’s award-winning whiskey is still being made and can be picked up in-store in Scott’s Addition (just down the street from Dominion Payroll!), ordered online here, or found at the ABC store!

 To help Richmond’s community of local restaurants better advertise their takeout and delivery options, Conquest Graphics is printing out menus free of charge.
 Interested Richmond restaurants can get up to 500 menus printed at no cost.

 Conquest Graphics has also come up with a creative solution to speed up BuildRVA’s face mask production, repurposing their die-cutter machine to cut plastic sheets for the face masks.
 Previously, this task was done by hand.

 Alongside these community efforts, Conquest is still offering printing services, which customers can design, price and order from home through their website.
 Live support is available from the team via Live Chat or phone.